SampleEnvironment/SECoP/protocol/specification/descriptive.rst

 As for all custom extensions, their names must be prefixed with an underscore.
-The meaning of custom properties depends on the implementor, given by the `implementor` module property.
+The meaning of custom properties depends on the implementor, given by the `implementor <mod.implementor>` module property.
 An ECS that doesn't know the meaning of a custom property MUST ignore it.
 The data type of a custom property is not pre-defined, an ECS should be prepared to handle anything here.